Technetium-99m

 Technetium-99m (^{99m}Tc) is a metastable nuclear isomer of technetium-99 (itself an isotope of technetium), symbolized as ^{99m}Tc, that is used in tens of millions of medical diagnostic procedures annually, making it the most commonly used medical radioisotope in the world.

 Technetium-99m is used as a radioactive tracer and can be detected in the body by medical equipment (gamma cameras).
 It is well suited to the role, because it emits readily detectable gamma rays with a photon energy of 140.5 keV (within the range emitted by conventional X-ray diagnostic equipment) and its half-life is 6.0066 hours (meaning 93.7% of it decays to ^{99}Tc in 24 hours).
-The relatively "short" physical half-life of the isotope and its biological half-life of 1 day (in terms of human activity and metabolism) allows for scanning procedures which collect data rapidly but keep total patient radiation exposure low.
-The same characteristics make the isotope unsuitable for therapeutic use.
+The relatively short physical half-life of the isotope and its biological half-life of 1 day (in terms of human activity and metabolism) allows for scanning procedures which collect data rapidly but keep total patient radiation exposure low.
+The same characteristics make the isotope unsuitable for therapeutic use because Technetium-99m emits penetrating gamma rays and decays quickly, so it cannot deliver a strong, localized dose to destroy diseased tissue.

 Technetium-99m was discovered as a product of cyclotron bombardment of molybdenum.
 This procedure produced molybdenum-99, a radionuclide with a longer half-life (2.75 days), which decays to ^{99m}Tc.
 This longer decay time allows for ^{99}Mo to be shipped to medical facilities, where ^{99m}Tc is extracted from the sample as it is produced.
 In turn, the ^{99}Mo is usually created by fission of highly enriched uranium in a small number of research and material testing nuclear reactors in several countries.